Frazz by Jef Mallett for October 15, 2017

 6. 300px little nemo 1906 02 11 last panel

-lonecat over 6 years ago
+lonecat about 7 years ago

 It’s a hard situation, for the gifted student and for the teacher.
 The student is bored; some cause trouble in class because they’re bored.
 The student may try to challenge the teacher, almost as a game.
 But what is the teacher supposed to do?
 The teacher has to teach the whole class, not just the gifted student.
 And the other students may resent the gifted student.
 As a society, we do better with gifted athletes, who fit in better than those who are intellectually or artistically gifted.